-Intellectual disability is frequently caused by non-hereditary genetic problemsApril 18th, 2011 in Genetics /
+Intellectual disability is frequently caused by non-hereditary genetic problemsApril 18, 2011 in Medicine & Health / Genetics

 Mutations in a group of genes associated with brain activity frequently cause intellectual disability, according to a study led by scientists affiliated with the University of Montreal and the research centre at the Centre hospitalier universitaire Sainte-Justine.
 Intellectual disability is a severe handicap that affects between one and two percent of children worldwide.
 It can often be attributed to genetic causes, but the specific genes involved were mostly unknown.
 "The group of genes we identified all play important roles in nerve synapses, the structures that allow brain cells to rapidly transfer information," explained senior author Dr. Jacques Michaud.
 "These findings indicate that, in this case, intellectual disability occurs because there is a disruption in nerve cell communication."

 Some intellectual disabilities are associated with physical abnormalities that indicate major genetic abnormalities.
 However, in other cases disabilities are not associated with obvious physical traits "We targeted non-syndromic patients," Michaud said.
 Together with his colleagues from the Synapse to Disease Project, Michaud analyzed DNA from the patients to identify mutations that were not inherited but were in fact newly formed.
 These are called de novo mutations.
 They studied 197 synaptic genes and identified de novo mutations in 10 of the 95 patients.
 Further studies indicated that all of these mutations affect nerve cell communication, which lead the team to conclude that at least two-thirds of the mutations are the definitive cause of the disorder.